What is Aspect Ratio And Aspect Ratio Calculator

 SQUARE: 1:1 (or 4:4, 3:3, 5:5 etc.)

-This is the most commonly used format by digital cameras because it captures the largest area for photos.
+This is the most commonly used aspect ratios by digital cameras because it captures the largest area for photos.
 The square can also be cropped to achieve other ratios.

 RECTANGLE: 4:3, 1:1 (or 3:4, 16:9 etc.)